More

 Precisely,

-Understanding different types of learning styles can drastically impact the way parents and teachers handle their children or students.
+Understanding different learning styles can drastically impact how parents and teachers handle their children or students.

-Therefore, pinpoint how a child or student learns best and adjust lessons keeping in mind the unique need of the child or student.
+Therefore, pinpoint how a child or student learns best and adjust lessons, keeping in mind the unique needs of the child or student.
 It can dramatically affect their ability to connect with the subject.
 And remember, these learning styles don’t end in the house or classroom.
 So, make sure to connect their learning with real-life situations!

 Incorporate all Learning Styles in Your Kids’ Education with SplashLearn